 In 2022, air districts subject to the expedited best available retrofit control technology (BARCT) requirements of AB 617 continued to adopt and implement rules to address industrial source emissions statewide.
 Statute requires expedited BARCT requirements to be implemented by December 31, 2023.
 CARB maintains an Expedited BARCT webpage that contains the air district rulemaking schedule and the status of each commitment.

-Although this webpage provides helpful information on Expedited BARCT, community advocates have shared that the terminology and regulatory programs associated with stationary source permitting are complex and difficult to understand.
+Although this webpage provides helpful information on Expedited BARCT, community advocates have shared that the terminology and regulatory programs associated with stationary source permitting are complex and challenging to understand.
 In September 2021, to help provide more public transparency, CARB and the California Air Pollution Control Officers Association (CAPCOA) began working together on a new webpage that answers questions related to stationary source permitting raised by community advocates.
-The answers provided to these questions help deconstruct complex programs related to stationary sources including Expedited BARCT.
-When completed in 2023, this resource will contain responses to the nearly 200 questions received.
+The answers to these questions help deconstruct complex programs related to stationary sources, including Expedited BARCT.
+This year, we continued to publish answers to the nearly 200 questions received and prioritized developing responses to questions related to Expedited BARCT based on feedback received from community advocates.
+The responses to the remaining questions are expected to be published by the end of 2023. is resource will contain responses to the nearly 200 questions received.
 Statewide Data Transparency Tools and Partnerships

-AB 617 requires the development of three database systems: 1) the Technology Clearinghouse, 2) a database system to support the uniform reporting of emissions (i.e., CARB's Criteria and Toxics Reporting Regulation, first adopted in 2018), and 3) an air quality data portal (AQview) to display air quality data from air district monitoring systems deployed for AB 617 communities.
+AB 617 requires the development of three database systems: 1) the Technology Clearinghouse, 2) a database system to support the uniform reporting of emissions (i.e., CARB's Criteria Pollutant and Toxics Reporting), and 3) an air quality data portal, AQview, to display air quality data from air district monitoring systems deployed for AB 617 communities.
 CARB's Office of Community Air Protection (OCAP) also developed the CommunityHub, an online dashboard with visual summaries of various AB 617 efforts and direct links to Program work products, such as a searchable database of all CERP strategies and an interactive incentives project dashboard.